jeessy2/ddns-go/README_EN.md

 - In the web page, you can quickly view the latest 50 logs
 - Support Webhook notification
 - Support TTL
-- Support for some DNS service providers to pass custom parameters to achieve multi-IP and other functions
+- Support for some domain service providers to pass custom parameters to achieve multi-IP and other functions

 > [!NOTE]
 > If you enable public network access, it is recommended to use Nginx and other reverse proxy software to enable HTTPS access to ensure security.